"Technique is communication: The two words are synonymous in conductors."

 While a part-time instructor in the choral doctoral program at the University of Colorado, Boulder, Hodson served as assistant conductor of the University of Colorado Graduate Choir, director of the University of Colorado Jazz Choir, and instructor of computerized music sequencing and editing.
 Prior to moving to Boulder, he lived in Roseburg, Oregon, where he was director of choral activities at Roseburg Senior High School and conductor of the local master chorale.

-Erik Lawrence is an enthusiastic and informed pianist with collaborative experience in chamber music, vocal, and orchestral genres.
+Erik Lawrence, Rehearsal Accompanist, is an enthusiastic and informed pianist with collaborative experience in chamber music, vocal, and orchestral genres.
 In his hometown of Houston, Texas, he earned a bachelor’s degree at Rice University, studying under Dr. Robert Roux.
 He also holds a master’s degree in piano performance from the University of Missouri Kansas City, where he studied with Dr. Robert Weirich and was employed part-time as a collaborative pianist.

 In Toronto, Ontario, he received an artist’s diploma from the Glenn Gould School, while studying with pianist John O’Conor, and performed in the Canadian Opera Company’s Virtuosa Piano Series.
 He has also performed at the Holland Music Sessions in Bergen, Netherlands, with the Lake Charles Symphony in Louisiana, where he played Rachmaninoff’s Third Piano Concerto, and with the Topeka Symphony Orchestra as orchestral keyboardist.
 He currently works and studies in the Santa Barbara area, where he is pursuing his doctoral studies in collaborative piano at University of California, Santa Barbara.